The ultimate guide to chord chart and sheet music apps for worship leaders and teams

 So do that hands-free.

-STOMP is compatible with almost every charting app, including Planning Center and Music Stand.
+STOMP is compatible with almost every charting app, including Music Stand, OnSong, and Charts by MultiTracks.com.
 With STOMP you don’t have to take your hands off your instrument, or even stop playing when changing charts.

 As musicians, everything we use are tools.
 That effect pedal, wireless unit, keyboard synth pack.
-And so it is with Planning Center Online and STOMP.
+And so it is with any of these chord chart apps and STOMP.
 Tools to give you time back during rehearsals so you can smooth over the rough edges of the set.
 Tools to keep the set flowing on Sunday morning.